grahamcarman/docs/astro/deploy-dags.md

 astro deploy --dags
 ```

-## Enable / disable DAG-only deploys on a Deployment
+## Toggle DAG-only deploys on a Deployment

+As a Workspace Owner, you can enable or disable DAG-only deploys for a Deployment.
 On Astro Hosted, DAG-only deploys are enabled by default for all Deployments.
 On Astro Hybrid, you must enable them manually for each Deployment.

-If you have Workspace Owner permissions, you can enable or disable DAG-only deploys for a Deployment at any time.
-After you disable DAG-only deploys and trigger a code deploy:

-- Any changes to your DAG code are deployed as part of your Astro project Docker image.
-- Your Deployment no longer includes Azure Blob Storage or DAG downloading sidecars.
-- In the Cloud UI, your Deployment **DAG bundle version** will not update when you deploy code.

-To determine if turning off DAG-only deploy functionality is the right choice for your organization, contact [Astronomer support](https://cloud.astronomer.io/support).
+To determine if disabling DAG-only deploy functionality is the right choice for your organization, contact [Astronomer support](https://cloud.astronomer.io/support).

+### Prerequisites

 Before you enable or disable DAG-only deploys on a Deployment, ensure the following:

+- You have Workspace Owner permissions for the Workspace that hosts the Deployment.
 - You have access to the latest version of your Deployment's Astro project.
 - You can update your Deployment using the Astro CLI.

+### Enable DAG-only deploys

 :::warning